davidjerleke/embla-carousel/README.md

   </summary>
   <hr>
   <div>
-    This options allows for a custom classname that will be applied to the selected slide.
+    This option allows for a custom classname that will be applied to the selected slide.
 In most cases, only one slide will be selected at a time.
 However, when
     <a href="#slidestoscroll">
       <code>slidesToScroll</code>
     </a> is more than <code>1</code> and/or